barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 ## Updating Per-Instance Attributes

 It is also possible to update the per-instance attributes of the geometries after they are added to the primitive.
 Per-instance attributes include:
 * Color : A [`ColorGeometryInstanceAttribute`](http://cesium.agi.com/Cesium/Build/Documentation/ColorGeometryInstanceAttribute.html) determining the color of the instance.
-Instance must have a [`PerInstanceColorAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/PerInstanceColorAppearance.html).
+The primitive must have a [`PerInstanceColorAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/PerInstanceColorAppearance.html).
-* Show : A `boolean` determining the visibility of the instance.
+* Show : A boolean determining the visibility of the instance.
 Available for any instance.

-This example demonstrates how to change the color of the geometry instance:
+This example shows how to change the color of the geometry instance:
 ```javascript
 var widget = new Cesium.CesiumWidget('cesiumContainer');
 var scene = widget.scene;